- Get link

 Up to now we could define 'noise strength' ν as the following:

-ν = 1+b,<p> = k_R*b/γ_P, how could we verify it?
+Since we have predicted that ν = 1+b,<p> = k_R*b/ γ_P, how could we verify it?
 The authors transferred a segment of gene, whose promoter could be induced by IPTG and produces green fluorescent proteins (GFP), into Bacillus subtilis.
 They further mutate these bacteria to get clones with various translational efficiency and transcriptional efficiency.

 If we increase the number of GFP by increasing the concentration of IPTG, it will increase k_R but not b, and we should expect that <p> will increase but not ν.
-However, if we compare clones with different translational efficiency, the increased amount of GFP is caused by the change of b, so both <p> and ν will increase and they should be proportional to each other.
+However, if we compare clones with different translatio nal efficiency, the increased amount of GFP is caused by the change of b, so both <p> and ν will increase and they should be proportional to each other.
 That means cell could adjust the relative speed of transcription and translation to change the strength of noise in protein expressions.
 Cells utilizing 'high transcription speed with low translation speed' strategy and cells utilizing 'low transcription speed with high translation speed' strategy could have the same mean protein expression level, but their fluctuations are very different.
 Some key enzymes like ATP cyclase controls the concentration of cAMP, one of the key signaling molecules in cells which had better be well controlled.
 Therefore in E. coli, gene of ATP cyclase has a very low translation rate.
 However, if there is a protein we hope to have variable expression levels to maintain the diversity of our population, this gene would probably have a very high translation rate.
 This research also told us that, if we are going to build an artificial gene circuits, the relative transcription and translation rate would have large effect on signal noises.

 Suggested reading: